superfly/docs/blueprints/review-apps-guide.html.md

 ### Commit and push your workflow

 Finally, commit and push your changes to your GitHub repository.
-Once pushed, any new PR's will spin up a review app for you to preview your code on Fly.io.
+Once pushed, any new PRs will spin up a review app for you to preview your code on Fly.io.

 ## Customize your workflow